An involutive dual knot surgery formula: The small model of the mapping cone formula

-Similarly but not identically to \cite{DHSThomcobknot}, we define a \emph{knot-like} complex $\scC$ be a free finitely-generated bigraded chain complex over $\bF[\scU, \scV]$ with the property that $H_*(\scC/(\scU-1))$ has a single $\scV$-nontorsion tower and $H_*(\scC/(\scV-1))$ has a single $\scU$-nontorsion tower.
-Let $\scC$ be a knot-like complex of L-space type and $B_s \simeq \bF[U]$; that is, such that $\scC$ has a single tower in the sense of Section~\ref{sec:iota-complexes}.
-Let us write $\bX^\mu_n(\scC)$ for the knot-like complex constructed above.
-(I.e. the small model of the mapping cone with dual knot).
+We now consider the constructions of Sections \ref{subsec:homperturbAs}-\ref{sec:small-model-mapping-cone} as applied to abstract knot-like complexes.
+We recall from Section~\ref{sec:iota-complexes} that a \emph{knot-like} complex $\scC$ is a free finitely-generated bigraded chain complex over $\bF[\scU, \scV]$ with the property that $H_*(\scC/(\scU-1))$ has a single $\scV$-nontorsion tower and $H_*(\scC/(\scV-1))$ has a single $\scU$-nontorsion tower.
+We will consider knot-like complexes of $S^3$-type and $B_s \simeq \bF[U]$.
+Let us write $\bX^\mu_n(\scC)$ for the knot-like complex constructed from $\scC$ via the construction of the previous three sections, that is, the small model of the mapping cone with dual knot.
 We write $\bA^\mu(K)$ and $\bB^\mu(K)$ for the small models obtained from the homological perturbation lemma.
+Additionally, we introduce the notation of $\scC^H:= \scC\otimes_{\bF[\scU_1,\scV_1]} \cH^+$, where $\cH^+$ is the positive Hopf link complex.